I run to death, and death meets me as fast,

 [9] Mrs. Cortez’s cocktail party is a study in Seventh Victim-esque ambiguity.
 It posits numerous questions, ultimately unanswered, probably unanswerable.
 For instance, how did Jason know of the party, and that Dr. Judd would be there?
 Mrs. Cortez and Jason greet each other warmly, and call each other by first name.
 As Mrs. Cortez seems to have some social standing in the Village, naturally she would be familiar with artists and various bohemians, and perhaps this is just one of her generic parties.
 By the way, the piano music by Brahms, and later, Beethoven that wafts in the background is a nice artsy touch.

 None of the persons we glimpse at the party, excepting Mrs. Cortez, returns again in the two, much more serious, ‘business meetings’ of the Satanists.
-Thus we have the shapely, gossipy blonde (“we were intimate!”) who knew that Jacqueline “ … took up with Louis Judd.”
+Thus we have the shapely, gossipy blonde (“we were intimate!”) who knew that Jacqueline “… took up with Louis Judd.”
 Research (i.e. IMDB) implies her name is Gladys, though if she’s addressed as such it’s more or less inaudible.
+IMDB lists the actress as Joan Barclay.
 The information she conveys is significant, if inconclusive, and she’s onscreen for only a couple of minutes and doesn’t return again in the film.
 However, if she knew Jacqueline ‘intimately’ then this lady is probably a member of the Palladist group.
 A bemused Dr. Judd merely listens to her breathless dissertation without comment, seemingly entertained by her rambling.
 Which makes us ask: assuming these folks are members of the Palladist cult, and they know that Jacqueline told Judd of their existence, why would they be so chummy with him, treating him almost as a guest of honor?
 Come to think of it, how did the Palladists find out Jacqueline told Judd about them in the first place?

 [10] All the characters in Victim, even the supporting and bit players, are nicely drawn and, more important, all have an issue or weakness, be it emotional or physical: Mimi’s consumption; Mrs. Cortez’s loss of an arm; Dr. Judd’s cynicism; Mrs. Redi’s brutal, abrupt manner; Mary’s naiveté; Jacqueline’s death obsession; Jason’s waftiness; Gladys’s impulsive gossip; Gregory’s secretary and her father’s alcoholism; Mr. Brun’s ruthlessness; Miss Gottschalk’s susceptibility to flattery; Irving August’s squeamishness; Frances’s obsessive love.
 About the only ‘normal’ character is Gregory Ward, who – not so surprising – isn’t very interesting.